 - In the Photos pane, find the one you want.
 You can use the search field at the bottom of the pane to find a photo by name.

 - Drag the photo to wherever you want it to appear in your project.
 By default, iMovie sets a photo’s duration to four seconds and applies the Ken Burns effect.
 Depending on how you’ve set your project thumbnail slider, the photo may “unroll” like a filmstrip.

 - To change the length of time the photo will appear in your project, put the cursor on the egde of the photo and drag to the left to shorten the length.
 This lets you choose how many seconds you want the photo to stay onscreen in your movie.

 - If you don’t like the way the effect was added to your photo, you can change it or remove it.

 - Click the “Music and Sound Effects” button in the iMovie toolbar.

-- Click on Clip Adjustments, then change the duration of time the photo is displayed.
+- Click on Clip Adjustments, then change the duration of time the photo (with the mp3 playing under it) is displayed.

 - Go to Clip > Split.

 - If the portion of the clip you wish to remove is not at the beginning or end of the clip, repeat the last step.
 The portion of the clip you want to remove should be in-between two splits.

 - To delete the portion you just selected, right click on it and choose Delete.
 The clips after the deleted portion will move into the unoccupied space.